Back to Blog

 [PASTE FULL CONTRACT]

-The ability to paste an entire contract and receive a structured, section-by-section analysis is where Claude's 200K context window becomes indispensable.
+The ability to paste an entire contract and receive a structured, section-by-section analysis is where Claude's 1M-token context window becomes indispensable.
 You are not summarizing or extracting fragments.
 You are giving Claude the full picture and receiving comprehensive analysis in return.

 2. Legal Research Prompts